 The answer to the question in verse 26 is that the uncircumcised are regarded as they are.
 If one is a Jew inwardly, then one will honor God's covenant of circumcision.
 How can one be a Jew inwardly, as Jesus Christ was, while rejecting God's covenant with Abraham, the grandfather of the Israelites?
 Jeremiah delivers prophecy against those who are circumcised but do not follow God's other laws.
-Deuteronomy, Jeremiah, and other books also phrase the act of circumcision of the heart as full obedience to $God.^{214}$ Circumcision of the heart is in an Old Testament theme so the author or Romans-Paul-conforms to the word of God at least in part.
+Deuteronomy, Jeremiah, and other books also phrase the act of circumcision of the heart as full obedience to God.
+Circumcision of the heart is also an Old Testament theme so the author or Romans-Paul-conforms to the word of God at least in part.
 However, Paul is wrong to phrase the issue of circumcision of the flesh and of the heart as an either/or issue.
 God makes it clear in his law that this is an and issue.
 Both are required.
+In the opinion of this writer, the Pauline Bible is tacked onto the Hebrew Bible in the way that later chapters of Ezekiel were appended onto Ezekiel's primary account.
+Like the later chapters of Ezekiel, the Pauline Bible appears to be a mixed bag.